Looking for some great conversation starters for Tinder (or Bumble)? Then you’re in the right place.

 “Your task is not to seek love, but merely to seek and find all the barriers within yourself that you have built against it.”— Rumi

-Tinder can be trying for the singles looking for true connection.
+Tinder and Bumble can be trying for the singles looking for true connection.
 So often, we send messages out into the void and never receive answers.

 On days where we’re feeling particularly uninspired, “hello” may seem like the best we can do even though we know it doesn’t exactly showcase our personality in the best light.